 Michael has been an important figure in the promotion of a series of different genres of applied linguistic, narrative and identity research.
 From his dissertation work on the acquisition of narratives (1987), through positioning theory (1997a, 2003) and analysis of narratives (2011b, 2012), to identity construction in talk-in-interaction (2011b, 2011c; Bamberg, De Fina & Schiffrin, 2011; Bamberg & Georgakopoulou, 2008), he has contributed varied strands to psychology, applied linguistics and identity theory (2011; De Fina, Schiffrin & Bamberg, 2006; Bamberg, De Fina, & Schiffrin, 2007, 2011).
 He is the founding editor of the journal Narrative Inquiry through which he supported and encouraged theorizing and research into narrative from differing perspectives for over 20 years.
 In addition, he also served as the series editor of Studies in Narrative consisting for a series of books at the cutting edge of narrative research.
-Currently, he is under contract with Cambridge University Press (with C. Demuth, Aalborg, and M. Watzlawick, Berlin), tasked with the edition of the Cambridge Handbook of Identity (CUP, 2020).
-After serving his home institution recently as Associate Dean of the College & Director of the Center for Enhancement of Teaching & Learning, he finished his Fulbright Fellowship as Distinguished Chair in Humanities and Social Sciences at the Adam Mickiewicz University, Poznan – followed by his sabbatical in 2020; currently President Elect of the Society for Qualitative Inquiry in Psychology (APA-Division 5).
+Over the summer of 2021, together with Carolin Demuth (Aalborg) and Meike Watzlawick (Berlin), he finished the edition of the Cambridge Handbook of Identity (CUP, 2021).
+After serving his home institution recently as Associate Dean of the College & Director of the Center for Enhancement of Teaching & Learning, he finished his Fulbright as Distinguished Chair in Humanities and Social Sciences at the Adam Mickiewicz University in Poznan and currently serves as President of the Society for Qualitative Inquiry in Psychology (APA-Division 5).
 This September, Michael took on a four-year term with the directorship of the Henry & Erna Leir Luxembourg Program, which makes it vital to be in Luxembourg for a good amount of his time per year.

 -2020 – Fulbright Distinguished Chair in Humanities and Social Sciences at the Adam Mickiewicz University, Poznan